jonahdc/bgfsh/README.md

-## Reactux
+## bgfsh

-This is an extension of the React-Webpack that seeks to explore ways of adopting the Redux framework and animation libraries.
+A site based on react-redux showing some of my experimentations and explorations with Front-End development.

 ####Install bower